akun1/Randy/README.md

 ----------|-----------------
 :v: | Say goodbye to hard coding random values during testing :exclamation:| Support for 16+ types of form text
-:heart: | Simply syntax for ease of use
+:heart: | Simple syntax for ease of use
 :baby_chick: | Written in pure Swift